codacy/docs/docs/faq/repositories/how-do-i-migrate-a-legacy-repository-to-a-synced-organization.md

 If you have legacy personal repositories or repositories in manual organizations, you can migrate these repositories together with their Codacy configurations to a synced organization.

 !!! important
-    To migrate a legacy repository you must have administrator permissions for that repository on the Git provider.
+    To migrate a legacy repository you must have [admin permissions](../../organizations/manual-organizations/administrative-permissions.md) for that repository.

 To migrate your legacy repository to a synced organization: